 Children or adolescents with conduct disorder lack sensitivity to the feelings and well-being of others and sometimes misperceive the behavior of others as threatening.
 They may act aggressively, by bullying and making threats, brandishing or using a weapon, committing acts of physical cruelty, or forcing someone into sexual activity, and have few or no feelings of remorse.
 Sometimes their aggression and cruelty is directed at animals.
 These children or adolescents may destroy property, lie, and steal.
 They tolerate frustration poorly and are commonly reckless, violating rules and parental prohibitions (eg, by running away from home, being frequently truant from school).

 Aberrant behaviors differ between the sexes: Boys tend to fight, steal, and vandalize; girls are likely to lie, run away, and engage in prostitution.
 Both sexes are likely to use and abuse illicit drugs and have difficulties in school.
-Suicidal ideation is common, and suicide attempts must be taken seriously.
+Suicidal ideation is common, and suicide attempts Suicidal Behavior in Children and Adolescents Suicidal behavior includes completed suicide, attempted suicide (with at least some intent to die), and suicide gestures; suicidal ideation is thoughts and plans about suicide.
+Psychiatric referral... read more must be taken seriously.

-Conduct disorder is diagnosed in children or adolescents who have demonstrated ≥ 3 of the following behaviors in the previous 12 mo plus at least 1 in the previous 6 mo:
+Conduct disorder is diagnosed in children or adolescents who have demonstrated ≥ 3 of the following behaviors in the previous 12 months plus at least 1 in the previous 6 months:

 Symptoms or behaviors must be significant enough to impair functioning in relationships, at school, or at work.

 Usually, disruptive behaviors stop during early adulthood, but in about one third of cases, they persist.
-Many of these cases meet the criteria for antisocial personality disorder.
+Many of these cases meet the criteria for antisocial personality disorder Antisocial Personality Disorder (ASPD) Antisocial personality disorder is characterized by a pervasive pattern of disregard for consequences and for the rights of others.
+Diagnosis is by clinical criteria.
+Treatment may include cognitive-behavioral... read more .
 Early onset is associated with a poorer prognosis.

 Some children and adolescents subsequently develop mood or anxiety disorders, somatic symptom or related disorders, substance-related disorders, or early adult–onset psychotic disorders.
 Children and adolescents with conduct disorder tend to have higher rates of physical and other mental disorders.